ray-project/ray/doc/source/rllib-models.rst

    :end-before: __sphinx_doc_end__

+.. _rnns:

 Implementing custom Recurrent Networks
 ``````````````````````````````````````

 Instead of using the ``use_lstm: True`` option, it may be preferable to use a custom recurrent model.
-This provides more control over postprocessing of the LSTM output and can also allow the use of multiple LSTM cells to process different portions of the input.
+This provides more control over postprocessing the LSTM's output and can also allow the use of multiple LSTM cells to process different portions of the input.
 For an RNN model it is recommended to subclass ``RecurrentNetwork`` (either the `TF <https://github.com/ray-project/ray/blob/master/rllib/models/tf/recurrent_net.py>`__
 or `PyTorch <https://github.com/ray-project/ray/blob/master/rllib/models/torch/recurrent_net.py>`__ versions) and then implement ``__init__()``,
 ``get_initial_state()``, and ``forward_rnn()``.